Everything You Need to Know about Radisson Rewards Everything You Need to Know about Radisson Rewards

 Here are more ways to redeem Radisson Rewards points:

-• Donate points to First Climate, SOS Children's Villages, or to Ukrainian refugees.
+• Donate points to First Climate or SOS Children's Villages.
 These are all charity options.
 Donate a minimum of 3,000 points; there is no maximum.

 • Redeem points as a carbon offset for your stays.
 The cost is 325 points per night.

-Radisson Rewards offers an elite status program that provides additional benefits the more you stay.
-In this section, we cover how to earn elite status, what it’s worth, and what it offers to you as a customer.
+Now that we've covered how to redeem Radisson Rewards points, let's discuss how Radisson provides additional benefits the longer you stay.
+In this section, we cover how to earn elite status, what it’s worth, and what it offers to customers.

 Radisson Rewards elite status tiers